Cheryl was a geriatric nurse assistant, a member of a church health and nutrition ministry and writes articles on senior-related issues.

 Recently, on the CBS daytime drama The Young and the Restless, it was announced that the character Neil Winters died in his sleep of a heart attack due to undetected high blood pressure.
 I have a personal experience with BP numbers that are off the charts without realizing it.
 When my blood pressure began to average 150/90, my doctor asked if I wanted prescription medication, and I said no; I could do it with diet and exercise.
 I purchased two monitors to make sure I was getting accurate readings—and I did.

 Often, when sitting still, my numbers would be 170/120, and it troubled me, but I continued attempting to eat healthily, walk five miles a day, and do deep breathing exercises.
 I would rejoice when I saw 120/75, but 10 minutes later, it would be 160/130 for no apparent reason.
+Once it was 250/145.
 I knew this was not good and was told it was dangerous and at stroke level.
 When a Facebook friend said she had a mini-stroke and her reading was 310/200, I believed I had some wiggle room.
 I prayed and kept going because I was supporting my husband through some health challenges.
 I never felt weak or dizzy, so I thought I was OK.
 This is why they call high blood pressure the silent killer—because you don't always have warnings.

 Moment of awakening

-This is my personal opinion, and I have no medical collaboration but only my story that I lived.
+This is my personal opinion, and I have no medical collaboration but only my story that I lived in.
 I share it so that someone else may have a point of reference that may help their medical situation.
 I finally gave in and decided to take prescription blood pressure medication.
 Tests also confirmed the UTI was back, so I was put on an antibiotic. for seven days.
 So I'm taking all these meds and everything got worse.
 My diastolic BP number (the bottom one) would not go lower than 100, and the UTI symptoms increased.
 I began feeling weak and experiencing pelvic pain as if I were having menstrual cramps.
 I had to urinate practically every 10 minutes, and I was miserable.
 I went back to the doctor who decided to prescribe me a second medication for my blood pressure.
 I had so many moments of feeling like a failure because my natural remedies were no longer working.
 There was a time when I could lay hands on myself and pray away everything, but now, I was dealing with something that would not go away.

 I was afraid I would have to have a second round of antibiotics, so I said nothing about the other symptoms I was dealing with.
 A few days after beginning the second blood pressure medication, all my other symptoms began to subside on their own.
 And now a month later, they have remained so.
 No more white tongue, vaginal irritation, rectal pressure, frequent urination, bad smell, or pelvic pain.
 My blood pressure is averaging 110/70, and for that I am thankful.
 It is still my goal to utilize diet and exercise, and at some point, not need all of this medication.
 I do realize that at age 60, I will more than likely not have the same results I did at 30 or 40, but I will do the best I can.